 The Tonolli Memorial Fund

-Factors to be considered in the competition for fellowship support include the statement of the applicant on research interests and need for financial support, and the written evaluation of two university faculty members who know the applicant well.
+Factors to be considered in the competition for fellowship support include the statement of the applicant on research interests and need for financial support, and the written evaluation of two university faculty members or senior research colleagues who know the applicant well.
 Applicants should explain how the proposed work will be done, what equipment is available, what methods will be used, what problems might arise and how they will be solved, where the project will be conducted, and who will be available for advising purposes.
 Applicants should explain why a particular problem was chosen for study, and comment on the importance of the problem for theoretical or applied limnology, and for the student’s country.
 Applicants should cite at least five internationally published journal articles that they have read as inspiration for the work that they are undertaking.
-The application should be approved and signed by the applicant’s supervisor, and the financial authorities of the Institute, to whom the money will be sent.
+The application should be approved and signed by the applicant’s supervisor.

 The Tonolli Fund cannot be used for international travel or non-research expenses.
-Awards are made through institutions only.
-The award recipient must write and submit a brief scientific report within 12 months after receiving the award, explaining the use of the award, research progress, and an accounting of how the funds were spent.
+Awards are made through institutions, on condition that the institution takes no overhead.
+Institutes that will take overhead will be excluded from future awards.
+In order not to pay an overhead, the supervisor may receive the student’s money, and both applicant and supervisor will then be responsible to submit a signed overview declaring how the funds were spent.
+The award recipient must write and submit a brief scientific report within 9 months after receiving the award, explaining the use of the award, research progress, and an accounting of how the funds were spent.
 A financial report should be attached, with receipts, detailing how the money was spent.
 Failure to submit the report means that the award recipient will be ineligible for future awards, and the supervisor of the award recipient will not be able to support future applications.
 Award recipients will be announced on the Tonolli Award page of the SIL website.
 Awardees will be invited to write a brief summary of their research for SILnews.
 Presentation at SIL congress will be encouraged.

-Send applications by e-mail to Genevieve Leclerc at firstname.lastname@example.orgTwo confidential letters of reference according to guidelines at the end of the application form.
+Send applications by e-mail to Genevieve Leclerc at business(et)limnology.org.
+Two confidential letters of reference according to guidelines at the end of the application form.

 Rules for the Administration of the Vittorio Tonolli Memorial Fund